-- To specify when the deductions and contributions for a benefit are processed, see "Create a new benefit" in Benefit setup tasks.
+- To specify when the deductions and contributions for a benefit are processed, see "Create a new benefit" in Set up benefits.

-- To specify when an earning code is processed for a worker, see "Add earning codes to worker position assignments" in Worker and position payroll tasks.
+- To specify when an earning code is processed for a worker, see "Add earning codes to worker position assignments" in Set up payroll for workers.

 If you don't specify a payroll calculation frequency for these payroll elements, they will be processed in every pay period.

 The next step is to set up work cycles and work periods.
 Some earnings, such as the overtime premiums that are required by the Fair Labor Standards Act (FLSA), are based on work periods, not pay periods.
-For more information, see Work cycle and work period tasks.
+For more information, see Set up work cycles and work periods.